felix-hilden/tekore/docs/src/examples/scripts/scrape_playlists.rst

 Asynchronous functions should be used to achieve a faster runtime when making lots of parallelisable calls to the API.
-To avoid errors when hitting rate limits, a :class:`RetryingSender <tekore.sender.RetryingSender>` is used.
+To avoid errors when hitting rate limits, a :class:`RetryingSender` is used.

 .. code:: python

     import asyncio
     import tekore as tk

-    from tekore.scope import scopes
     from collections import Counter

     conf = tk.config_from_environment()
-    scope = scopes.playlist_read_private
+    scope = tk.scope.playlist_read_private
     token = tk.prompt_for_user_token(*conf, scope=scope)

     sender = tk.RetryingSender(sender=tk.AsyncPersistentSender())